Linear model for classification#

 We can observe that we have quite a simple problem.
 When the culmen length increases, the probability that the penguin is a Chinstrap is closer to 1.
 However, the culmen depth is not helpful for predicting the penguin species.

-For model fitting, we will separate the target from the data and we will create a training and a testing set.
+For model fitting, we separate the target from the data and we create a training and a testing set.

 from sklearn.model_selection import train_test_split